SawedoffShotgun114/SawedoffShotgun-s-Mechanoid_Combat/README.md

 KeyWorlds of this Mod's specific contents(Show its feature or usage):
  "Melee" or "Anti-centipede"

- "Kenny, Where's our anti-Centipede Bots?", "Here."
+ "Kenny, Where's our new Baby Bots?", "Here."

 ## Compatibility:
  "Mid-Game adding" compatible